 Of course, batch files can include more complicated operations that go

-beyond most command lines in most versions of DOS, but don't forgo the
+beyond most command lines in most versions of DOS, but don't forego the

 basic DOS command issuing methods when composing your batch files.